Caution Spoilers

 I don’t think I’ve seen Liz Hurley in a movie since she played Vanessa “Fembot” Kensington in Austin Powers: The Spy Who Shagged Me, firing bullets out of her “machine gun jugglies”*.
 I guess after an iconic turn like that you have to think carefully about your next high profile acting gig. *Five minutes ago,… Christmas In The Caribbean: Liz Hurley starring in upcoming festive frolic Read More

-Filed Under: Christmas, Film News, Posters Tagged With: AAA, christmas in the carribean, elizabeth hurley, romcom
+Filed Under: Christmas, Film News, Pictures and posters Tagged With: AAA, christmas in the carribean, elizabeth hurley, romcom

 WOOOOOOdunnit?
 Spooky Agatha Christie tale starts filming in time for Halloween…